AnotherSeawhite/dungeonscombat/README.md

 ## Screenshots
 Coming soon!

+## How to play
+After downloading the addon and applying the pack into your world, simply activate the camera by typing `/function dc.on`.
+You can deactivate it by typing `/function dc.off`.
+Holding a compass and sneaking will change the camera position based on where the player is looking at.

 ## Note
 This addon focuses on compatibility with other addons and highly-moddable features, so that you can implement it and add contents for your creations. **It's not a 100% complete imitation of Minecraft Dungeons' mechanics.** Many features from the game are absent in this addon, such as weapons, enemies, combat roll and etc.